 The Lobo Life

-The Mexican gray wolf, or "lobo," roamed throughout southeastern Arizona, southern New Mexico, and western Texas until about the 1930's, with a few individuals coming across the southern border until about 1970, and south into northern Mexico until the 1980s.
-Today, around 60 wild wolves roam the headwaters of the Gila River in southeastern Arizona and southwestern New Mexico.
+The Mexican gray wolf, or "lobo," roamed throughout southeastern Arizona, southern New Mexico, and western Texas until about the 1930's, with a few individuals coming across the southern border until about 1970, and south into northern Mexico until the 1980's.
+Today, less than 100 reintroduced wolves roam the wild headwaters of the Gila River in southeastern Arizona and southwestern New Mexico.

 Mexican gray wolves are smaller than their relatives to the north—the gray wolves that roam the northern Rocky Mountains and Midwest.
 Weighing in at 50 to 85 pounds, Mexican wolves are about the size of a German shepherd and are the smallest subspecies of the gray wolf in North America.